 - (1) Alleys.
 Alleys are permitted and encouraged in new developments and subdivisions in the Town of Green Mountain Falls.
 Alleys shall: - a.
-Be a minimum width of twenty (20) feet; - b.
-Be built to the requirements of the Town of Green Mountain Falls, and the required construction standards and all other applicable technical standards and specifications adopted by the Town; and - c.
-Be dedicated to the Town.
+Be a minimum width of twenty (20) feet; - Be built to the requirements of the Town of Green Mountain Falls, and the required construction standards and all other applicable technical standards and specifications adopted by the Town; and - c.
+Be dedicated to the Town. - (2) Easements.
+Utilities, drainage, trails, pedestrian ways or other public facilities located outside of street rights-of-way shall require easements for such purposes.
+Such easements shall be located on rear or side lot lines, unless otherwise required by individual utility providers.